Our new topic is Online, Social and Participatory Media - or OSP for short.

 Watch this great introduction to filmmaking - it covers the basics of the creative process:

-Match on action (or cutting on action) is an editing technique for continuity editing in which one shot cuts to another shot showing the same action of the subject in the first shot.
+Match-on-action Match on action (or cutting on action) is an editing technique for continuity editing in which one shot cuts to another shot showing the same action of the subject in the first shot.
+This creates the impression of continuity - the action creates a 'visual bridge' which is easy for the audience to follow.
+Look at this YouTube clip for a basic match on action example:

 Music Video examples